osmandapp/docs/content/osmand/start-with/first-steps.md

 - [Plan a route](/osmand/plan-route/create-route) by car, bicycle, foot and combine into multi modal routes.
 - Start [voice guided navigation](/osmand/navigation/route-navigation) with screen on and off.
 - Make your tourist trip rich with offline [Wikipedia](/osmand/plugins/wikipedia) and [Wikivoyage](/osmand/plan-route/travel-guides).
-- Fully customize how [the map displayed](/osmand/map/configure-map-menu) and what [widgets](/osmand/widgets) are displayed on it.
+- Fully customize how [the map is displayed](/osmand/map/configure-map-menu) and what [widgets](/osmand/widgets) are displayed on it.
 - Navigate [by boat](/osmand/navigation/boat-navigation), [by a given track](/osmand/navigation/gpx-navigation), [by public transport](/osmand/navigation/public-transport-navigation) and [offroad](/osmand/navigation/markers-navigation).
 - Everything works in **Offline Mode**!
-- And don't forget to contribute to [OpenStreetMap](https://www.openstreetmap.org/) with [OSM Editing Plugin](/osmand/plugins/osm-editing).
+- And don't forget to contribute to [OpenStreetMap](https://www.openstreetmap.org/) with the [OSM Editing Plugin](/osmand/plugins/osm-editing).

 ## Actions Guide